sagemath/trac_to_gh/Issue 5774.md

 # Issue 5774: running "make" on a -bdisted binary is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5774

 Original creator: mabshoff